rcmdnk/homebrew-file/docs/help.rst

       --top_packages TOP_PACKAGES
                             Packages to be listed even if they are under dependencies and `leaves`/'on_request' option is used.
 You can set this by environmental variable, HOMEBREW_BREWFILE_TOP_PACKAGES (',' separated), like: export HOMEBREW_BREWFILE_TOP_PACKAGES=go,coreutils
-      --full-name           Use full names (tap/package) for packages -U, --noupgrade       Do not execute `brew update/brew upgrade` at `brew file update`.
+      --full-name           Use full names (tap/package) for packages.
+You can set this by environmental variable, HOMEBREW_BREWFILE_FULL_NAME, like: export HOMEBREW_BREWFILE_FULL_NAME=1
+      -U, --noupgrade       Do not execute `brew update/brew upgrade` at `brew file update`.
       -r REPO, --repo REPO  Set repository name.
 Use with set_repo.
       --fetch-HEAD          Fetch HEAD at update.